 Daniel Henshall has worked in the Australian theatre, film and television industry since graduating from the Actors Centre, Sydney in 2006.

-Daniel Henshall is best known for his work in Justin Kurzel's critically-acclaimed The Snowtown Murders.
-Daniel's performance, among other honors, earned him the 2012 AACTA Award for Best Actor (Australian Academy of Cinema and Television Arts).
+He is best known for his portrayal as serial killer John Bunting in the critically acclaimed The Snowtown Murders.
+For his performance, Henshall earned the 2012 AACTA Award for Best Actor (Australian Academy of Cinema and Television Arts).